rixx/books.rixx.de/data/reviews/lilli-thal/mimus/index.md

   text: Mimus has it much worse than Fitz, but he's less of a tool, so it evens out.
 - book: joel-rosenberg/dshai
   text: Another great look at acrobats as a peasant class performing for cruel nobility.
+- book: c-s-pacat/captive-prince
+  text: A much worse take on backstabbed princes serving as entertainment to the enemy.
 review:
   date_read:
   - 2006-07-01